 Test Lab devices usually run on the latest version of the Google Play services SDK, but some may require a few days to update after a new version of the SDK is released.
 Note that you may encounter compatibility issues with some devices.

-Test Lab provides developers with a scalable app testing infrastructure that automates app testing.
-Unfortunately, this capability could be misused by malicious apps designed to generate fraudulent ad revenue.
+Test Lab provides a scalable infrastructure that automates app testing, and unfortunately, this capability can be misused by malicious apps designed to generate fraudulent ad revenue.

 To mitigate this issue: